IceShack/material-table-core-formik/README.md

 Simply exchange the material table import:

 ```
-import MaterialTable from "material-table";
+import MaterialTable from "@material-table/core";
 ```

 with

 ```
-import MaterialTable from "material-table-formik";
+import MaterialTable from "material-table-core-formik";
 ```

 This will display the edit/update/delete action in a separate dialog instead inline.